 Guilty pleasures?
 Chocolate pudding with peanut butter mixed in.
 Sometimes I add crushed Oreos, but only if I'm feeling wild.
 I also indulge in peanut butter and fluff sandwiches with juice boxes.

 Describe your perfect meal.
 A burger cooked rare with yellow American cheese (none of this white cheese nonsense) on a soft potato bun.
-I wouldn't be opposed to lettuce, onions, bacon, or fries, just as long as the essentials are
+I wouldn't be opposed to lettuce, onions, bacon, or fries, just as long as the essentials are there.

 What food won't you eat?
 I have longstanding aversions to sausage, tomatoes, bananas, sourdough, and pickles.